elliotec/ellio2/source/posts/2017-11-18-a-hacker-news-reader-for-no-reason.html.markdown

 The other night I was thinking about how my experience being fully entrenched in React and the modern JavaScript ecosystem lately might have influenced how I'd write an app by hand in vanilla HTML, CSS, and JS with no libraries or anything.

-Within the same hour I was looking at [Hacker News](https://news.ycombinator.com/) and some of it's readers, noting how they all kind of sucked as far as UX (including HN itself - still without mobile support and only recently adding comment toggling), and looked up [their API](https://hacker-news.firebaseio.com/v0/).
+Within the same hour I was looking at [Hacker News](https://news.ycombinator.com/) and some of it's reader clients, noting how they all kind of sucked as far as UX (including HN itself - still without mobile support and only recently adding comment collapsing), and discovered [the Hacker News API](https://hacker-news.firebaseio.com/v0/).

 Clearly this presented an opportunity to build my own HN reader in the lightest way I could - fully client side, no libraries, totally vanilla.

 So I did it in 2 files, 99 lines of JavaScript, and 99 lines of HTML/CSS.

 The files will automatically go through my build script since they're hosted on this site ([as explained here](https://elliotec.com/how-to-get-100-google-page-speed-score/)).
-The JS is only 4.4 KB in the first place, but minifying it and GZipping it brought it down to 1.5 KB which is pretty significant.
-The HTML file is 3.5 KB minified and GZipped.
+The JS is only 4.4 KB in the first place, but minifying it and gzipping it brought it down to 1.5 KB which is pretty significant.
+The HTML file is 3.5 KB minified and gzipped.

-To save you the arithmetic, that's a grand total of 5 KB on the initial load.
+I'll save you the arithmetic, that's a grand total of _5 KB_ on the initial load.

 <a href="/hn-no-reason" target='_blank'>
-    <h2>Go to the app!</h2>
+    <h2>Go to A Hacker News Reader For No Reason!</h2>
     <img src="../images/hn-no-reason.png" alt='HN App Image' />
 </a>

 ### Features

 - Gets the top 30 stories in order with their points, just like the front page of HN.
-- If the story has a URL, the title will take you to a new tab with the URL, otherwise it will toggle the text content of the story.
+- If the story has a URL, the title will take you to a new tab with the URL, otherwise it will toggle the text content of the story (like Ask, Show, Jobs, etc.).
 - If the story has comments, there's a link to toggle the comments.
 - Each comment and their children are collapsible.
 - There's a link to the original story on HN, and to the user that submitted the story or comments.